-Keep track of what supplies and materials you need for your current and upcoming study sessions.
-Make sure that you have the materials you need before you begin the session.
+Keep track of what supplies and materials you session.
 Nothing interrupts the learning process like realizing you don't have what you need and needing to go to the store instead of getting a solid thought flow.
 It is also recommended that you have a designated storage space for your materials so you always know where they are.